How to Start Your Own LLC in Tennessee - Complete Guide

 Phone: (615) 741-2286

-Tennessee businesses must comply with federal, state, and local licensing requirements.
-Some licenses are industry-specific, such as those for construction, food services, healthcare, childcare, finance, or liquor.
-Others include zoning, fire safety, and signage permits.
+The Tennessee businesses are expected to adhere to the federal, state, and local requirements of the licenses.
+Certain licenses are industry specific e.g. construction, food services, healthcare (OSHA) childcare, finance or liquor.
+Others consist of zoning, fire safety and signage permits.

-Consulting a business attorney or professional licensing service ensures you meet all requirements efficiently.
+A business attorney or professional licensing service will help you take all of the requirements into consideration in an efficient manner.

 8. Determine Your Tax Status

-By default, LLCs in Tennessee are pass-through entities, but the state taxes LLCs differently than many other states.
-LLC members pay personal income taxes on profits, while the LLC itself must pay franchise and excise taxes.
+Tennessee defaults to pass-through LLCs, although the state levies taxes on LLCs inconsistent with those levied in many other states.
+The members of LLC pay personal income taxes on profits, the LLC pays franchise and excise taxes.

 Single-Member LLCs

-Default taxed like sole proprietorships.
-Report income on Schedule C and pay self-employment taxes.
+Default tax In the same manner as sole proprietorships.
+Record the income on Schedule C and pay the self-employment taxes.

 Multi-Member LLCs